 Today I’ll be sharing the new and improved Sweet Escape Studio bathroom with you.
 Like I promised, I’m trying to be better about showing the progress and not perfection.
 It has been a long process, certainly not without its setbacks like needing to use an emergency plumbing service after a pipe burst!
 So what you’re seeing is the bathroom 80% done, minus all the pretty little finishing touches.
 I’ll save that for the full studio tour.
 I’m also going to show you how to paint the crispest line ever.
 If you’re a fan of colour blocking or stripes then you’ll want to check this out.

 Now this is a working studio and a rental so obviously a total overhaul was not the plan.
 Thanks to my friends at Home Depot Canada I was able to make some smallish cosmetic changes with some paint, tiles and a few new fixtures to give this little space a big makeover.
 I know it’s a rental but seriously, I have to stare at it and use it for the next 2 years so it’s worth a little work up front don’t you think?
 I think you’ll agree when you see what it looked like before.
-Even if you live in a studio apparetment or the bathroom in your home is not luxurious, it doesn’t mean that you can’t get it to look how you want it to, you might be interested a company similar to eastbrook bathrooms to get ideas.
+Remember though, if you’re going to make changes like this, make sure you get permission from your Lettings agent or landlord beforehand.
+Even if you live in a studio apartment or the bathroom in your home is not luxurious, it doesn’t mean that you can’t get it to look how you want it to, you might be interested a company similar to eastbrook bathrooms to get ideas.
 Understandably, you may not be able to fit everything in, but as long as you make it look presentable and it all functions well, that’s all that should matter.
 It does make sense though why anyone who is struggling with this renovation process would look into articles like The 7 Best Compact Toilets for Small Bathrooms for inspiration.
 Who doesn’t like a bit of help?

 Let’s jump in with the floor.
 The studio has really great wood floors throughout including the bathroom with the exception of the small area around the toilet.
 It was hideous.